About the Seto Lab

 What We Do

 The Seto Lab researches the linkages between urbanization, global change, and sustainability.
-We are interested both in understanding fundamental processes to advance academic knowledge and in crafting rules of thumb for policy application.
-While many of our studies are at a global scale, we focus on China and India, the regions undergoing the largest urban transitions in the world.
+We are interested in advancing fundamental scientific knowledge about urbanization as well as research with policy applications.
+While many of our studies are at the global scale, we focus primarily on Asia.
 We undertake local case studies to understand ground-level urban processes and regional differences in urban change.
-Many of our studies employ remotely sensed satellite imagery, data which provide a synoptic, global record of urban change and expansion over the last 40 years.
-Our research also relies on geographic information science (GIS), socioeconomic indicators, statistical analysis, interviews, and historical assessments to understand why and how urbanization has and will occur worldwide.
+Many of our studies use remotely sensed satellite imagery, data which provide a synoptic, global record of urban change.
+Our research also uses geographic information science (GIS), socioeconomic data, statistical analysis, modeling methods, and field interviews to understand why and how urbanization has and will occur worldwide.

 Our research focuses on four broad themes: